GoodStuff-Fm/goodstuff/_baseline/ballpark-food.md

 title: Ballpark Food
 date: 2019-04-11 06:00:00 -0700
 episode: 9
-description: ''
+description: We talk about Opening Day, the results of our Letterboxd score, and ballpark food.
 mp3: ''
 image: ''
 published: false

 ---
-We talk about ballpark food.
+We talk about Opening Day, the results of our Letterboxd score, and ballpark food.

 # Followup